Is your child already speaking Dutch? Psychologist Kate Berger looks at why this is an issue deserving particular attention for expat families.

 Perhaps you have not planned on learning Dutch while you are in The Netherlands, or perhaps you are simply too busy–a reality for many expats!
 Of course, that is your choice–but keep in mind that your child is out there absorbing the language without even trying, and it could bring up some interesting issues within your family life.

 Living in the Netherlands means that your child will become socially involved with Dutch children.
 When this happens, your child most likely will want to bring home his/her new Dutch friend for a play-date.
 It may become difficult for you to be able to effectively look after your child and play-mate if you cannot understand the Dutch they are speaking to each another.
-You can’t expect your child to be the constant translator in this situation because then the ‘play-time’ seems more like ‘work-time ’, and because you will likely miss things in translation, which can be a problem if it is something important like “Sebastiaan feels sick and wants to go home!”.

 No matter where you are in the world, as a parent, your most important goals and responsibilities are to make your child feel happy and safe in his/her environment.
 Family dynamics, like trust, attachment, and love, become particularly important for expat families, as they rely on each other for comfort and security during transient times.
 For example, when making transitions and re-locating, even those with normally high levels of confidence can experience a lack of self-esteem.
 As they “start over”, culturally speaking, they have to re-learn norms, values, and re-establish a sense of self and purpose in their new environment.
 Expat children often (re)develop their own self-esteem and confidence during transitional times through their attachment to their parents (and/or primary care-givers).
 It is, therefore, critical that parents are willing to be involved in the transition process alongside their child in these situations.
 If there is a gap between your child’s language development and your own, this could strain certain aspects of your family’s support system.